 NEW | Specialized classes are accessed through an internal referral and placement process.
 Referrals for Dr. Oakley School are considered for students registered in the Calgary Board of Education, have an Alberta Education code for Learning Disability and are supported by an Individual Program Plan (IPP) where, minimally, one priority learning cycle has been completed.

 We provide excellent programming for students with exceptional and special needs.
-Every student has unique needs, so we work with students, parents and community organizations to personalize the support for each child.
+Every student has unique learning styles, so we work with students, parents and community organizations to personalize the support for each student.

-The unique needs of students with learning disabilities can usually be successfully met in their community schools.
-We also offer classes with more intensive support at Dr. Oakley School.
+The unique learning styles of students with learning disabilities can usually be successfully met in their community schools.
+The Calgary Board of Education also offers classes with more specialized support.

 Learning disabilities refer to a number of disorders that may affect the acquisition, organization, retention, understanding or use of verbal or nonverbal information.